Esterjudith/React-Photo-Gallery/README.md

 ## Features

-* Users can upload an image from their device or choose from the following :
+* With FileStack integration users can upload an image from their device or choose from the following :

   *Link url